See also: How to Automatically Name PDF files

 The third tab of the Win2PDF Admin Utility allows you to set default file name options, and to set merging and watermark features to the file save.

 PDF file name (include full path): Use the [...] button to browse for an existing PDF file, or use the %PDFTitle% variable to pick up the file name from the original document.
+Any variables listed in the PDF Auto-name: User Defined documentation can be used in this field.
 For example, if you want to place the files in a folder named "PDF Files" on your "C:" drive, you would type the following in the Admin Utility:

 The current date and time can be added to the file name using the %PDFDate% and %PDFTime% environment variables in a similar manner.
 If an existing PDF file with the same name exists in the folder, it will be overwritten.
 To prevent files from being overwritten, append a "*" character to the name as in: